uniibu/koa-nunjucks-async/README.md

 License
 =======
-This project is licensed under the MIT license.
+This project is licensed under the Apache license.
 See the LICENSE file for more info.